 Current Navy plans, announced in December 2016, call for achieving and maintaining a fleet of 355 ships of various types and numbers.
-(The Navy's previous force-level goal, announced in March 2015, called for achieving and maintaining a fleet of 308 ships.)
-Many observers are concerned that constraints on Navy budgets in coming years will result in a fleet with considerably fewer than 355 ships.
-The issue of whether the U.S. Navy in coming years will be large enough and capable enough to adequately counter improved Chinese maritime A2/AD forces while also adequately performing other missions around the world of interest to U.S. policymakers is part of a larger debate about whether the military pillar of the U.S. strategic rebalancing to the Asia-Pacific region is being adequately resourced.
+Many observers are concerned that constraints on Navy budgets in coming years will result in a fleet with considerably fewer than 355 ships-or a fleet with 355 ships but not enough new technology, weapons, and readiness.
+The issue of whether the U.S. Navy in coming years will be large enough and capable enough to adequately counter improved Chinese maritime A2/AD forces while also adequately performing other missions around the world of interest to U.S. policymakers is part of a larger debate about whether stated U.S. national defense strategy will be adequately resourced.